Skip to main contentlogo of the One Health Vector-Borne Diseases HubVBD Hub - About

 Sarah Kelly's profile picture

-Sarah Kelly is the data curator for the Hub.
-She predominantly focuses on relationship building with data depositors and data wrangling of vector abundance data.
-For the last 9 years Sarah has worked as part of the VectorBase and ClinEpiDB team at VEuPathDB funded by NIAID, curating both entomological and epidemiological data.
+Sarah Kelly is the data curator for the hub.
+She predominantly focuses on relationship building with data depositors and data wrangling of various data.
+For the last 9 years Sarah has worked as part of the VEuPathDB funded by NIAID, curating both entomological and epidemiological data.
 When she isn’t curating data you will find her running, swimming and cycling around the coastline and camping on hilltops.

 Stanislav Modrak's profile picture

-Stanislav Modrak is the developer for the Hub based at the Imperial College London.
-He has previously worked on risk analysis and compliance in cryptocurrency markets, and before that on e-government platforms.
+Stanislav Modrak is the software engineer behind the hub platform based at the Imperial College London.
+He has previously worked on risk analysis and compliance in cryptocurrency markets, digital bureaucracy and e-government platforms.

 Francis Windram's profile picture

-Francis Windram is a PDRA on the VBD Hub at Imperial College London.
-He predominantly focuses on creating tooling and visualisation for disease vector trait and population data.
-During his PhD, Francis worked on designing new computational imaging and trait extraction methods for the webs of UK orb-weaving spiders.
-Aside from science, Francis is also an avid musician, climber, and general nature lover.
+Francis Windram is a PDRA on the hub at Imperial College London where he develops tools and visualisations for disease vector trait and population data.
+During his PhD, he created computational imaging methods to extract traits from the webs of UK orb-weaving spiders.
+Aside from science, Francis is also an avid musician, climber, and nature enthusiast.

 Samraat Pawar's profile picture